-The Sports Therapy, Health and Wellbeing study programme combines a technical level qualification - in the form of a sports massage diploma - with a Subsidiary Diploma in Sports Science and Advanced Research* and an A-Level in Biology.
+The Sports Therapy, Health and Wellbeing study programme combines a technical level qualification - in the form of a sports massage diploma - with a Foundation Diploma in Sports Science and Advanced Research* and an A-level in Biology.

-The course is delivered over two sites, with the A-level Biology and Sports Science being delivered at the Joseph Wright Centre and the Sports Massage Diploma at Broomfield or Ilkeston campuses.
+The course is delivered over two sites, with the A-level Biology and Sports Science being delivered at the Joseph Wright Centre and the Sports Massage Diploma at Ilkeston (or Broomfield) Campuses.

-Please note that an additional interview will be required for your acceptance on the A-Level Biology pathway - as such, you will need to complete a separate application for AS/A2 Biology.
+Please note that an additional interview will be required for your acceptance on the A-level Biology pathway - as such, you will need to complete a separate application for A-level Biology.

 Links with sports teams, clubs or fitness centres are desirable to ensure your work placements are set up immediately.
 Please enquire about the available UCAS points on this study programme if you wish to progress into physiotherapy or sports therapy at university.

-In Year 1 learners will complete a Subsidiary Diploma in Sports Science.
+In Year 1 students will start a Foundation Diploma in Sports Science.
 This qualification covers anatomy, physiology, fitness testing, research methods, a research project and psychology.
-You will also be working towards your A-Level in Biology.
+You will also be working towards your A-level in Biology.

-In Year 2 learners will complete their A-Level in Biology and commence a Diploma in Sports Massage.
+In Year 2 students will complete their A-level in Biology and commence a Diploma in Sports Massage.
 The qualification comprises all the elements needed to work effectively and efficiently as a sports massage therapist.
 These include anatomy and physiology, professional practice, an understanding of the principles of health and fitness, and how to provide sports massage treatments.

-Learners are expected to purchase a Sports Department uniform to wear during practical sessions and theory-based class time.
-The cost of this will be finalised at the start of the course but is expected to be in the region of £100.
-This will also cover yearly gym membership and the end-of-year celebration event, trips and guest speakers.
-This money is to be received before November.
-There may be additional costs incurred for selected trips or visits.
+You will need to purchase a kit.
+The cost of this will be finalised at the start of the course but is expected to be in the region of £100 and will include your contribution towards the end-of-year celebration event, trips and guest speakers.
+This money is to be received before November and in return you will get free gym membership for the academic year.

 You may also wish to purchase your own massage equipment, fold-away beds and oils in order to practise.
-This is not, however, a requirement of the course and will not be needed until Year 2.
+This is not, however, a requirement of the course.

-Learners who complete this qualification will be able to gain employment and obtain insurance to work as a sports massage therapist, but the programme is also designed for learners who want to progress to higher level study at university.
+Students who complete this qualification will be able to gain employment and obtain insurance to work as a sports massage therapist, but the programme is also designed for students who want to progress to higher level study at university.